intel/tdx-tools/doc/README.md

 ## off_td_debug

-The meothod the debug the guest kernel outside of the TD using GDB
+The meothod to debug the TD guest from outside using GDB